7 Confidence Intervals

 7.1 Confidence Intervals

 For example, consider the sample mean.
-We simulate the sampling distribution of the sample mean and construct a \(90\%\) confidence interval by taking the \(5^{th}\) and \(95^{th}\) percentiles of the simulated means.
+We simulate the sampling distribution of the sample mean and construct a \(90\%\) confidence interval by taking the \(5^{th}\) and \(95^{th}\) percentiles of the sampling distribution.
+We then expect that approximately \(95\%\) of our constructed confidence intervals contain the theoretical population mean.

 Code